lbfalvy/hypertext-dungeon/docs/interface.md

-   * op and tp are relative, at least one of them is defined */ intercept?(a: Action, op?: Path|void, tp?: Path|void) // Before (can throw to prevent action) react?(a: Action, or: ObjectResult, tr: TargetResult, op?: Path|void, tp?: Path|void) // after
+   * op and tp are relative, at least one of them is defined */ intercept?(a: Action, op?: Path|void, tp?: Path|void) // Before (can throw to prevent action) react?(a: Action, or: ObjectResult, op?: Path|void, tp?: Path|void) // after

   /**
    * Objects from where sound events can be heard